What is Amyloidosis?

 - doctor specializing in the treatment of amyloidosis.

-- A diagnosis is usually made through a tissue or organ biopsy
+- A diagnosis made either through nuclear cardiac scintigraphy or a tissue biopsy of an affected organ

-- If amyloid is present, the biopsy will appear red under normal light and green (apple-green birefringence) under special polarized light.
+- In the case of tissue biopsy, the specimen is stained with Congo Red dye in the laboratory.
+If amyloid is present, the biopsy will appear red under normal light and green (apple-green birefringence) under polarized light.

-- In some circumstances, a DPD bone scan can diagnose heart involvement by ATTR amyloidosis, enabling the diagnosis to be reliably made without the need for a tissue biopsy.
+- For ATTR amyloidosis, the diagnosis can often be made by a characteristic tracer uptake pattern with nuclear cardiac scintigraphy, enabling the diagnosis to be reliably made without the need for a tissue biopsy.

 - Nonbiopsy Diagnosis of Cardiac Transthyretin Amyloidosis